Explore ways you can allocate gold in your portfolio. Find out different forms of gold investment that are available to Indian investors.

 There are other sites that may suggest more conservative, or aggressive allocation such as:

 However, a one size fits all approach cannot be taken when purchasing gold or digital gold.
 Any investment you make should be based on your investment goals and risk appetite.
-Consulting a wealth coach or financial advisor is the best way forward.
+Consulting a trained financial professional or advisor can help you understand your risk profile.

 Buying jewellery, coins, and bars or Gold Savings Schemes are the traditional forms of investing in gold.
 But there are risks that come with this form of gold - fear of theft, storage concerns, and making charges.
 Moreover, physical gold can not generate passive income on top of the security concerns.
 However, there is an alternative.